Guatemalan Recipe: Tapado Seafood Soup

 Serve with white rice, tortillas and Grace Foods hot pepper sauce

-If you’re a resident of Ontario, Canada you’re eligible to enter the Giveaway for a Sampler of Grace Foods products below (Giveaway is Now Closed).
+If you’re a resident of Ontario, Canada you’re eligible to enter the Giveaway for a Sampler of Grace Foods products below (Giveaway is Now Closed but subscribe to our newsletter and you’ll receive future giveaways direct to your mailbox!).
 If you win, you’ll get a head start on the ingredients and a supply of tropical flavours to warm up your winter.
 To enter, leave a comment (at the bottom of this article) telling us which of the Grace Foods products you’d love to try and then enter your email in the Rafflecopter entry form.
 Your email won’t be shared unless you win and then it will be only be given to Grace Foods so they can arrange for delivery of your basket of delicious Caribbean foods.
 You can also subscribe to our monthly A Taste for Travel newsletter and receive notice of future giveaways directly in your in-box.

-And that’s not the end of the ideas for Caribbean and Guatemalan recipes you can make using Grace Foods!
-Visit the Grace Foods website for tips on Cooking with Grace Foods or check out our recetas guatemaltecas and Caribbean recipes below:
+And that’s not the end of the ideas for Caribbean and Guatemalan recipes!
+Visit the Grace Foods website for tips on Cooking with Grace Foods or check out our recetas guatemaltecas and Caribbean recipes below.

 Disclosure: A Taste for Travel participates in affiliate advertising programs.
 By providing handy links to our affiliates, we may earn a commission.
 All opinions are our own and we only link to companies and products that we trust and believe in.
 Read more on our Disclosure Page.
 Thank you for supporting our website!